Typhoon Megi (2010): Records

 Megi's atmospheric pressure estimated by JMA was 885 hPa, the lowest since Vanessa in 1984 and the eighth lowest in the Northwest Pacific Ocean on record; in addition, Megi was the first tropical cyclone in the Northwest Pacific Ocean having the atmospheric pressure below 900 hPa since Yuri in 1991.
 When reaching peak intensity at 18:00 UTC on October 17 and 00:00 UTC on October 18, Megi's Current Intensity (CI) number of the Dvorak technique was 8.0, the highest number.
 According to JMA's advisory, Megi still maintained its peak strength at 03:00 UTC on October 18, making it one of the strongest tropical cyclones to make landfall on record at 03:25 UTC.
 Moreover, Megi was the latest-forming storm to make landfall over Fujian, China since 1949.

+Retirement

+Owing to the destruction and damages it caused around the Philippines, the name Juan was retired from the Philippine tropical cyclone naming lists by PAGASA.
+It was replaced by Jose, which was first used (and only once) in the 2014 season.
+The name Megi, however, was not retired despite making landfall as a powerful typhoon, though would be later retired in 2022 after this storm.